 - An award from the ABA Section of Antitrust Law for chairing the Janet D. Steiger Fellowship Project, recipient of the ABA's Meritorious Service Award.

-Bob is a Charter Fellow and former Chair of the James W. Cooper Fellows Program and a Fellow of the American Bar Foundation.
-He was named Best Lawyers’ antitrust lawyer of the year for Hartford on several occasions.
+Bob is a Charter Fellow and former Chair of the James W. Cooper Fellows Program of the Connecticut Bar Foundation, and a Fellow of the American Bar Foundation.
+He has been named Best Lawyers’ antitrust lawyer of the year for Hartford on several occasions.

 Prior to joining Wiggin and Dana in 1994, Bob participated in more than 20 cases in the Connecticut Supreme Court and the Connecticut Appellate Court, including the first decisions under both the Connecticut Antitrust Act (in a 1975 case) and the Connecticut Unfair Trade Practices Act (CUTPA) in a 1981 case.
 He has also assisted in drafting important amendments for both statutes.